AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

     };
     ```

-3. Go to **Configuration** of the Lambda function and setup two **Environment variables**.
+3. Go to **Configuration** of the AWS Lambda function and setup two **Environment variables**.
 One for the bucket name and one for the AWS IoT Core endpoint.

 ![AWS Lambda, Environment variables](assets/aws-env-var.png)\
-*Screenshot from AWS Console*
+*Screenshot from AWS Management Console*

-#### Lambda function permissions
+#### AWS Lambda function permissions

-Finally, you need to setup correct permissions for the Lambda function to access the Amazon S3 bucket, AWS IoT Core (MQTT broker) and Amazon Rekognition.
+Finally, you need to setup correct permissions for the AWS Lambda function to access the Amazon S3 bucket, AWS IoT Core and Amazon Rekognition.

 1. Go to **Configuration** > **Permissions** and click on the **Execution role**.
 2. In the **IAM** (Identity and Access Management) console you should add permissions for the three services: